Denys88/rl_games/README.md

 1.3.2

 * Added 'sigma' command line parameter.
-You can override sigma for continuous space in case if fixed_sigma is True.
+Will override sigma for continuous space in case if fixed_sigma is True.

 1.3.1